-But, it’s essential to remember that the Xbox One S is a whole generation behind the Xbox Series S, which limits your gaming experience since the best games on Xbox Series X cannot be experienced in the same way.
-Although the Series S is highly praised, it may also be slightly out of your budget.
+Right off the bat, you should be aware that the Xbox One S is a whole generation behind the Xbox Series S, which limits your gaming experience since the best Xbox Series X games cannot be experienced in the same way as they can on the Series S (with which you're still able to play Series X titles).
+Although the Xbox Series S is highly praised and an ideal digital system, it may also be slightly out of your budget.

 So, to make your buying slightly easier, we’ve narrowed down everything you need to know about the Xbox Series S vs Xbox One S, including differences in specs, price, and each console's general performance.
 However, if you’re looking for something entirely next-gen, it might be worth checking out the Xbox Series X vs Xbox Series S or the PS5 vs Xbox Series X if you’re looking for a true console powerhouse.

 Xbox Series S vs Xbox One S